eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 If A is the leader and B is the challenger, then there is no candidate I prefer to the leader, so I do not approve of anyone in step 1.
 Then, since I prefer the leader A to the challenger B, I approve of A. Finally, I do not approve of B, C, or D, since they are all less preferred than the leader.
 Thus, I would only approve of A. If my favorite is going to win, and B is the most likely candidate to overtake them, then approving B risks helping B win over A. Notice the leader rule tells me to bullet vote here!

+This is actually a [real dynamic we see in real-world Approval elections](https://felixsargent.com/democracy/2025/08/29/st-louis-approval-voting.html).
+In an analysis of a St. Louis election, we saw heavy bullet voting for frontrunners, and *over 80%* of voters who supported a non-frontunner also supporting another candidate.
+When your candidate is ahead, it's not some crime to only support them, to maintain their lead.
+But when you're behind, it's prudent to widen your net of support.
+This example should be taken with a grain of salt, however, since St. Louis uses a top-2 Approval system.
+[The dynamics and strategy are significantly different for single-round Approval versus Approval with a runoff.](https://www.jstor.org/stable/30023417)

 That's the entire strategy!
 You could stop reading here and go apply this strategy in any Approval voting election.
 But if you want to understand *why* this strategy is optimal, how to apply it in real examples, and you're here for the practical examples and theory, read on.

 The first observation here is that this strategy is "sincere", which we should formally define as follows:

 > **Sincerity**: An approval vote is **sincere** if for any candidate you *do* vote for, you also approve all candidates you strictly prefer to them.
 That is, you do not leave any "holes" in your ballot between candidates you voted for.
 Alternatively, a sincere ballot is one where you draw a "line of acceptability" somewhere in your ranking, and approve everyone above that line.

-For example, if I prefer A > B > C > D, then voting for A and C, and not B, would be insincere, because I left a hole between A and C by not voting for B. Some people really don't like the term "sincere", as it implies there are multiple "sincere" ballots, but this is the terminology used by [Approval voting theorists](https://doi.org/10.2307/1955105){:target="_blank"}.
+For example, if I prefer A > B > C > D, then voting for A and C, and not B, would be insincere, because I left a hole between A and C by not voting for B. Some people really don't like the term "sincere", as it implies there are multiple "sincere" ballots, but this is the terminology used by [Approval voting theorists](https://doi.org/10.2307/1955105).
 We distinguish between the idea of an "honest ballot" (the approval ballot most truly consistent with the voter's inherent sense of acceptability towards the candidates) and one of many "sincere" ballots, which are consistent with some projection of the voter's nuanced ranking down to any "line of acceptability".

 The leader rule says leaving a hole in your ballot is *never* optimal, in practice.
 You should always draw that line of acceptability right below the leader or right above (depending on how you feel about the most important race between the leader and challenger).